bogdanpetrovic0/approver-test/README.md

-This is CircleCI job approver, inteded to approve jobs with special contexts and needed credentials from a save and limited environment.
+This is CircleCI job approver, intended to approve jobs with special contexts and needed credentials from a safe and limited environment.

 Prepare
 create .env file from .env.SAMPLE